-Prior to moving to the Bay Area, Professor Moscato spent five years as a Lecturer in Law and the Director of Litigation at UCLA School of Law, where he taught a live-client Depositions course and co-taught in the Trial Advocacy clinic.
+Professor Moscato received his undergraduate degree in Political Economy of Industrialized Societies from UC Berkeley (1991) and his law degree from UCLA School of Law (1996).
 Before going into teaching, he clerked for U.S. District Court Judge Laughlin E. Waters (C.D.
 Cal.) and worked as an employment litigator and advocate for low-wage workers.

-Courses Taught: Civil Procedure II
+Courses Taught: Civil Procedure II, Federal Courts, Professional Responsibility

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.

 UC Hastings.
 Made in San Francisco.
 Ready for the World.